fun-with-serverless/building-serverless-using-iac/docs/aws-sam/send-message.md

 ## Insights
+### Parameters
+Sometimes you need to accept external values from the users of your template.
+For example, in our case, we might need an email from which the messages will be sent.
+This can be achieved in AWS SAM using `Parameters`.
+When running `sam deploy --guided`, AWS SAM will prompt for the parameter and ask the user to provide its value.
+You can later access the value of the parameters using `!Ref`.

 #### Scheduling
 There are multiple ways to schedule events in AWS:

 * Use [SQS Delay Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-delay-queues.html) to postpone the delivery of a new message by up to 15 minutes.
 * Using [EventBridge Rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) is the most straightforward method to schedule an event.
 * Using [DDB TTL with DDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/time-to-live-ttl-streams.html) to trigger a Lambda.